BRAHMISREE/hardhat/README.md

 This project has a minimal setup of Hardhat 3 Beta, without any plugins.

-## What's included?
+##

-The project includes native support for TypeScript, Hardhat scripts, tasks, and support for Solidity compilation and tests.
+Check results folder for each batch separated obf,og bytecodes for all contracts. main_*.csv is main contract bytecodes.